MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

     throw new MyException(e);
   }

-- It is a good practice to set your custom ``Thread.UncaughtExceptionHandler`` to improve the robustness of your application.
+- It is a good practice to set your custom `Thread.UncaughtExceptionHandler <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Thread.UncaughtExceptionHandler.html>`_ to improve the robustness of your application.
+It could set per thread or at application level.

 .. code:: java